LYHcoding/vueTsVitePinia/README.md

 # vueTsVitePinia

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue3+Ts+Vite+Pinia.

 ## Recommended IDE Setup